Hivvery/Squarevival/README.md

 Click Button - Left Click

 ## Things I want to fix
--Going to the bottom edge of the world crashes the game
+-Going near the bottom edge of the world crashes the game

--The game crashes when you try to move an item in the inventory

 -The game is laggier when there are more items in the inventory